 EVA browning occurs when several additives, used to avert the browning and strengthen the UV tolerance, begin to disappear after losing strength against UV rays.
 This usually happens because of poor storage and handling conditions, causing bleaching and blistering of the EVA film and the back sheet which set off corrosion in the cell.

 The two main causes of discolouration in EVA are;

 Acetic acid formation: It is the prime reason for solar panel discolouration.
 As per the studies done in the solar industry, acetic acid turns EVA encapsulate yellow.
 It mainly occurs on the PV cell surface in a chemical reaction involving the chemicals used in silicon solar cell surfaces and chemicals used in treating the glass.

 As this yellow discolouration occurs, the UV absorbers break down and the percentage of cross-linked polymers increases.
-The formation of acetic acid is the prime reason for the module’s inner layer discolouration.
+The formation of acetic acid is the prime reason for the panel’s inner layer discolouration.

 Sun exposure: The back-sheet of the panel is designed to resist the harsh UV rays and to prevent the browning.
 When the poor quality of raw materials used in panels, the structure of EVA changes when exposed to UV radiation and temperature.
 As a result, it initiates the process of discolouration.

-Besides the aesthetic issue, discolouration affects the output and decreases the module performance due to high absorption in EVA film as shown below ;
+Besides the aesthetic issue, discolouration affects the output and decreases the panel performance due to high absorption in EVA film as shown below ;

 This is why you should invest in panels with promising quality standards.
 Buy panels from manufacturers that follow a relentless back-sheet qualification procedure, as back-sheet is generally the first component to break down in UV exposure.